 ● Bananas: This fruit contains high levels of potassium and magnesium, which are known for their benefits on the skin and general health.
 Bananas also contain tryptophan which helps to promote calmness in the body as well as produce melatonin which helps to induce sleep.

-Drinking banana with milk gives the body vitamin B6, which helps to convert tryptophan into serotonin, the hormone which works as a natural sedative in the brain.
+Drinking bananas with milk gives the body vitamin B6, which helps to convert tryptophan into serotonin, the hormone which works as a natural sedative in the brain.

 ● Oatmeal: Taking a warm bowl of oatmeal for dinner will help with sleeping easier, as oats are rich in melatonin, which relaxes the body and helps you fall asleep.